-Fill out the Step 5 - Cape Canaveral SFS Tour-Event Request Form (no number) and send to Becky (Museum Director) to file with the Space Force and update the Tours Spreadsheet.
+Fill out the Step 5 - Cape Canaveral SFS Tour-Event Request Form (no number) and send to the Museum Director to submit to the Space Force for approval and update the Tours Spreadsheet.
 If the date of the tour is changed after the form is submitted, this form is not resubmitted.
 Instead, the persons identified in Doc 7 - License Information Contacts are notified.